d-bl/GroundForge-help/docs/snow-mix/index.md

 On the left variants of another recipe.
 At a first glance, this looks like a matter of playing with the left/right radio buttons and replace a _ctc_ with _crc_ or _clc_ and another with _lcl_ or _rcr_.
-In fact, it is more complicated to follow the sequence of steps below.
+In practice, it is more complicated, even with the sequence of steps below.

 ### (Un)twist legs

-(Un)twisting the legs of a snowflake recipe is a relatively easy modification.
+(Un)twisting the legs of a recipe is a relatively easy modification.
-Just play with the highlighted characters in the recipe box as shown below: two twists to play with for the first/last stitch, one for the second first/last.
+Just play with the highlighted characters in the recipe box as shown below: two legs to twist with the first/last stitch, one leg for the second first/last stitch.
 The other twist for the second first/last stitch is (usually?) inside the snowflake.

 ![](un-re-twist-legs.png)